dlee4912/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL

 My partner was Audrey Fermanich and our code is slightly different from eachothers.
 Audrey's uses the pandas method for contacts whereas mine uses regex.
+Audrey's file extracts are also put into a separate Data folder instead of dropping into the Resources folder.

 The ETL_Mini_Project_DLee.ipynb file is a Jupyter Notebook file that reads in the xlsx files in the Resources file, then splits them out to export the campaign, category, contacts, and subcategory csv.